 Staff shall wear protective gear when restraining aggressive detainees with open cuts or wounds.
-If force is necessary, protective gear shall include a full-body shield.
+If force is necessary, this gear shall include a full-body shield.

-Aggressive detainees in restraints shall be placed in administrative segregation, and segregated from all other detainees.
-Such detainees shall remain in a Special Management Unit (SMU) until cleared to return to the general population by the chief immigration enforcement agent and the clinical director, with the facility administrator's approval.
+Aggressive detainees in restraints shall be placed in administrative detention, segregated from all other detainees.
+Such detainees generally remain in a Special Management Unit (SMU) until cleared to return to the general population by the Chief Immigration Enforcement Agent and the Clinical Director, with the facility administrator's approval.